 - Tape dollars on goodies at the Dollar Store

-- Skype with family overseas and out of state (Or call someone you love and tell them that!)
+- Facetime or Skype with family overseas and out of state (Or call someone you love and tell them that!)

 Nicole Smith is the mother of three, writer and full-time wrangler of all trades.
 She is the original founder and creator of Go Valley Kids who passed on the torch to Amanda Chavez, owner 2.0.